PreneeshAV/yii2-videojs/README.md

 Video js implementation in Yii2
 ==
-This extension utilieses video js to enable video playing in yii2 application.
+This extension utilises video js to enable video playing in yii2 application.

 Feaures :
 -Playing youtube videos in yii2 application using videojs.
 -Playing Mp4 videos in yii2 application using videojs.
 -Dash streaming in yii2 application using videojs.
-Dynamic Adaptive Streaming over HTTP (DASH) is an adaptive bitrate streaming technique that enables high quality streaming
+Dynamic Adaptive Streaming over HTTP (DASH) is an adaptive bitrate streaming technique that enables high quality streaming.
+Source to be modified with manifest.mpd file as shown in example.
+-HLS streaming in yii2 applicationusing videojs.
+HLS stands for HTTP Live Streaming and it uses a  .M3U8 playlist file (e.g. manifest file) that serves as an index for the video chunks.

 Installation
 ------------